jbwang1997/CrossKD/README.md

 ## Acknowledgement

-This repo is based on mmDetection.
+This repo is based on MMDetection.